×

 Singapore’s favorable tax regime is internationally recognized for allowing entrepreneurs and companies to enjoy low tax rates and numerous types of tax relief – through incentives, comprehensive tax treaty networks, and exemptions from certain incomes.

-Moreover, as the Singaporean tax system operates on a territorial basis, companies are not taxed on most types of foreign-sourced incomes (such as from dividends or branch profits) that are remitted into Singapore, provided they pay tax in the source country with a rate of at least 15 percent.
+Moreover, as the tax system operates on a territorial basis, companies are not taxed on most types of foreign-sourced incomes (such as from dividends or branch profits) that are remitted into Singapore, provided they pay tax in the source country with a rate of at least 15 percent.
 There is also no capital gains tax.

 Singapore imposes corporate income tax (CIT) at a flat rate of 17 percent for both foreign and domestic companies, the lowest among all ASEAN member states.
 The country practices a single-tier corporate tax system, which means businesses pay CIT only on chargeable income (profits).